 The chart below provides a comparison.

-Professor Solove is working on new material about the CCPA to add to existing privacy awareness courses.
+We also have a short (~2 min) add on about the CCPA to add to existing privacy awareness courses.

 Please fill out the form to evaluate our CCPA training course